 Legislative Language Clarification

 As stated above, Section 4132 of the FCEA amended the Act.
 The language in this Provision was inserted into section 12(h) of the amended Act.
 Section 12(h)(2)(B)(i) deals with the forfeiture of funds.
 Specifically, this paragraph in the amended Act states that, “* * * if the program disqualification is upheld, (the suspended benefits) may be subject to forfeiture pursuant to section 15(g).”
 However, the amended Act does not contain a section 15(g).
 This is because, in the same revision, section 15(g) was redesignated as section 15(e).
-Sections 15(d) and 15(e) were stricken from the amended Act since they dealt with paper coupons and, as such, were no longer relevant.
+Sections 15(d) and 15(e) were stricken from the amended Act since they dealt with Start Printed Page 12248paper coupons and, as such, were no longer relevant.
 Therefore, section 12(h)(2)(B)(i) of the amended Act was intended to refer to section 15(e) and not section 15(g).
 Section 15(e) under the amended Act authorizes the forfeiture of funds and other items of value inappropriately received in exchange for SNAP benefits.